DelNov/T-Flows/readme.md

-The information on prescribing inflows and outflows in T-Flows might end up somewhat scattereed over this manual, and we believe that a dedicated section is needed to outline all the option you have to prescribe them.
+The information on prescribing inflows and outflows in T-Flows might end up somewhat scattereed over this manual, and we believe that a dedicated section is needed to outline all the options you have to prescribe them.
 Like the section [Demonstration cases](#demo_cases), what we present here is neither a benchmark, nor is it rigorously following best practices in fluid flow modeling, it is a mere demonstration of options you have to prescribe inflow and, to a lesser